-Note : Lot of people think that Press Machine and Press Tool is a same thing.
-Here I must clear that Press machine and press tools both are different things.
-Press Tools are replaceable attachment of press Machines.
-The same press machine may produce different products but press tools are designed to produce a specific product.
+Note : “A lot of people think that Press Machine and Press Tool is the same thing.
+Here I must clarify that Press machine and press tools both are different things.
+Press Tools are the replaceable attachment of press Machines.
+The same press machine may produce different products but press tools are designed to produce a specific product.”

 Press Machine or Power press